-- Baffles are always placed in the last section of radiant tube except for the 100,000 BTU Burner. - Baffles are either aluminized or stainless steel sections 6' long. - When only 6' is required (80,000 BTU), an aluminized steel baffle is installed. - When 12' is required (40,000 or 60,000 BTU) the aluminized steel baffle is lengthened forward (toward the burner) with a 6' stainless steel section. - In the case of a 100,000 BTU system, place 4' sections of baffle in the end of each of the last 3 10' sections of tube.
+- Baffles are always placed in the last section of radiant tube. - Baffles are either aluminized or stainless steel sections 6' long. - When only 6' is required an aluminized steel baffle is installed, except on the AUX-40,000 where a special 6' stainless steel baffle with a red identification tab must be installed. - When 12' is required, a 6' stainless steel baffle is inserted first into the end tube followed by another 6' aluminized baffle.
+The stainless steel baffle is now closest to the burner.